Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 Salesforce Optimizer checks how often custom fields and objects are used.
 It shows which ones are not being used much or at all, helping admins spot areas to clean up.

-The tool lists fields that might be redundant and points out objects that aren’t being used.
-This information helps teams decide what to keep or remove.
+The tool lists fields that may be redundant and identifies objects that aren’t being used.
+This information helps teams decide what to keep and what to remove.

 The optimizer also looks at field data types.
-It can suggest better data types for certain fields, which can help make reports more accurate and save storage space.
+It can suggest more appropriate data types for certain fields, helping make reports more accurate and saving storage space.

 Custom Field Creations Best Practices